 Models are impressive.
 Lit models are life-like.
 We will cover wiring and powering the model, selecting the proper resistor, connecting components, and other topics.

 Introduction to Modeling – Vernon Clark

 Model building is a rich and rewarding hobby.
 It is also an intimidating one to start.
 We will cover selecting a kit, assembling it, and discuss necessary basic tools.

-Introduction to Resin – Jack Hubbard
+Building Resin Figures – Jack Hubbard

 An overview of how to build resin kits, including resin commercial and garage kits.
 This is intended as an overview of the process of assembling these kits from the basic purchase of the kit, to the tools needed, to the final product.